August 25, 2020

 package.json

-What a difference this makes!
-Not only does it de-clutter the root directory, but it helps corral the odd standouts, like jest.config.js and styleguide.config.js, that don’t start with a leading period and therefore don’t sort alongside the other period-prefixed tooling config files.
+, that don’t start with a leading period and therefore don’t sort alongside the other period-prefixed tooling config files.
 The third “or even” example also moves two non-config tooling-related directories, for an even cleaner root.

-Why call it .tooling/, and not .config/?
+Why call it .tooling/

 It’s important and useful to not conflate “files needed for tools used by the project” with “configuration files for the project itself”.
 The project config files may well be packaged with or deploy with the project, but the tooling configuration files almost certainly won’t.
-Further, it makes it much more apparent where to look when, for example, one needs to adjust the ESLint settings: the tooling needs to change, and the necessary file is in .tooling/.
-For the more philosophical among you, naming the directory .tooling/ is a matter of “name it for its purpose (semantics), not for what it is (syntax)”.
-It is less important that the files within are config files, and more important that the files within are for tooling.
-This also has the advantage that it becomes reasonable to put non-config tooling-related files here, such as in the “or even” case of the above example, or Storybook’s preview.js, or project-local tooling scripts, and so on.
+Further, it makes it much more apparent where to look when, for example, one needs to adjust the ESLint settings: the tooling needs to change, and the necessary file is in .tooling/

-With its constituent files now hidden away, the leading period in the name .tooling/ may not be strictly necessary.
-It serves a similar purpose to the leading period on the individual file names, however, subtly indicating that it’s “not exactly” a part of the project, and in many presentations shifting the directory up and away from core project directories like docs/ or src/.
+may not be strictly necessary.
+It serves a similar purpose to the leading period on the individual file names, however, subtly indicating that it’s “not exactly” a part of the project, and in many presentations shifting the directory up and away from core project directories like docs/

 What would have to happen?

-Tools would need to add .tooling/ as an additional place to look for their configuration.
-There is a chicken-and-egg issue here… until .tooling/ becomes an expectation, supporting it seems extra work with little benefit.
-A project with 6 config files in the root, and only 2 in .tooling/ is likely to forego using .tooling/ entirely.
+becomes an expectation, supporting it seems extra work with little benefit.
+A project with 6 config files in the root, and only 2 in .tooling/

 The good news is that many tools already support variations in configuration file names—to support JSON, YAML, and/or TOML syntax—and location, so addding one more location shouldn’t be a horrendous lift.
 Yes, it does add some small additional complexity to their configuration-loading process, but not really that much.